kr1zzo-FER/Model-Informed-Path-Planning/README.md

    </em>
 </p>

-## 5. Final Path Planning Results in RViz2
+## 5. Final Path-Planning Results in RViz2

 If everything is done correctly, the final path planning results should be visible in RViz2 as shown below where both D* Lite algorithm and path interpolation results are visible: